kwu7/Nova-War/README.md

 - Week #1:
   1. Set up UML for classes and objects
   2. Begin abstract layout of the game
+- Week #2:
+  1. Added Alex to the group
+  2. Began reading Slick2D API
+  3. Began creating the Scene and menu for the game

 ## Team members
 - Yvedear Jospeh (Front-end/Back-end Developer)